Freedom Party of Austria: Since 2010

 However, it rejected association with Steve Bannon's The Movement, stating that its alliances in Europe would be pursued independently of influence from the United States.

-Though the FPÖ previously had relations with the Israeli Likud, Likud has stated that it has not had contact with the FPÖ since the resignation of Strache as party leader.
-Vilimsky has blamed Oskar Deutsch of the Jewish Community of Vienna for the deterioration in relations, and suggested that the FPÖ would seek relations with other right-wing parties in Israel which Deutsch does not have influence over.
-The FPÖ claimed Likud had re-established relations in February 2025, following Likud's decision to join Patriots.eu, but Likud subsequently distanced itself, noting that the FPÖ had "not yet taken a firm, public, and unambiguous stance in support of Israel", while expressing openness to future ties if the FPÖ takes more pro-Israel stances.
+Though the FPÖ previously had relations with the Israeli Likud, Likud stated in 2022 that it had not had contact with the FPÖ since the resignation of Strache as party leader.
+Vilimsky blamed Oskar Deutsch of the Jewish Community of Vienna for the deterioration in relations, and suggested that the FPÖ would seek relations with other right-wing parties in Israel which Deutsch does not have influence over.
+The FPÖ claimed Likud had re-established relations in February 2025, following Likud's decision to join Patriots.eu, but Likud subsequently distanced itself, noting that the FPÖ had "not yet taken a firm, public, and unambiguous stance in support of Israel", while expressing openness to future ties if the FPÖ took a more pro-Israel stance.